 Technology is changing Africa.
-More than any other time in history, innovation is rapidly transforming almost every aspect of how people live, communicate, work and learn across the continent.
+More than any other time in history, innovation is rapidly transforming almost every aspect of life.
+It is transforming how people live, communicate, work and learn across the continent.

 The rate of change is so quick that some are calling this the ‘Fourth Industrial Revolution’.
-This transformation offers the potential to address some of Africa’s most pressing issues in areas including health, education and the environment.
+This transformation offers the potential to address some of Africa’s most pressing issues.
+This includes, health, education and the environment.

 At the heart of this transformation is cloud computing.